 APh/EE 9 ab.
 Solid-State Electronics for Integrated Circuits.
 6 units (2-2-2).
 For course description, see Applied Physics.

 EE 40.
 Introduction to Semiconductors Devices.
 9 units (3-0-6); third term.
 Prerequisites: APh/EE 9 ab, Ma 2, Ph 2.
 This course provides an introduction to semiconductors and semiconductor sensors.
 The fundamental physics of semiconductor electronics and devices will be emphasized, together with their applications.
-Devices that will be discussed include photoconductors, diodes, transistors, CCDs, MOS/MOSFET/MOS imagers, temperature sensors, magnetic sensors, thermoelectricity, piezoresistivity, piezoelectrics, etc. Instructor: Tai.
+Overview of electronic properties of semiconductor that are significant to device operation for integrated circuits.
+Silicon device fabrication technology.
+Metal-semiconductor contacts, p-n junctions, bipolar transistors, photoconductors, diodes, transistors, CCDs, MOS/MOSFET/CMOS imagers, temperature sensors, magnetic sensors, thermoelectricity, piezoresistivity, piezoelectrics, etc. Instructors: Choo.

 EE 44.
 Circuits and Systems.
 9 units (3-0-6); first term.
 Prerequisites: Ph1 abc, should be taken concurrently with Ma 2 a and Ph 2 a.
 Fundamentals of circuits and network theory, circuit elements, linear circuits, terminals and port presentation, nodal and mesh analysis, time-domain analysis of circuits and systems, sinusoidal response, introductory frequency domain analysis, transfer functions, poles and zeros, time and transfer constants, network theorems, transformers.
 Instructors: Hajimiri.